Pay for financial advice without using your day-to-day cash

 One-off advice charges

-We think you should only pay for the type of advice you need, when you need it.
-Many other advisers or advice firms will lock you into yearly reviews.
-That means you’ll get charged every year for a review of your finances and plans.
+We think that you should pay only for the type of advice you need, when you need it.
+Many other advisers or advice firms will lock you in to yearly reviews.
+That means that you’ll get charged every year for a review of your finances and plans.

-In some cases, a yearly review is sensible but sometimes our clients only need advice once and don’t need any further advice unless their circumstances change significantly and are happy to manage their portfolio themselves.
-The cost of yearly reviews can add up over time and if you do need more support in the future, taking one-off advice again could work out cheaper than taking ongoing advice every year.
-Though this is dependent on how far apart you take advice and how the market performs over the course of those years.
+In some cases, a yearly review is sensible.
+Some clients, however, need advice only once and then don’t need any further advice unless their circumstances change significantly and are happy to manage their portfolio themselves.
+The cost of yearly reviews can add up over time.
+If you do need more support in the future, then taking one-off advice again could work out cheaper than taking ongoing advice every year – though this is dependent on how far apart you take advice and how the market performs over the course of those years.

 Your adviser will talk you through whether one-off advice is right for you or whether ongoing support would be valuable.
 But the ultimate decision is yours.